caoxiemeihao/vite-plugins/packages/electron/README.md

         // The 'external' option is required.
         // 'electron.externals' includes 'electron' and NodeJs builtin modules.
         external: [...electron.externals],
+        output: {
+          // The 'format' option is required.
+          // Electron only load CommonJs module.
+          format: 'cjs',
         },
+      },
+      // The 'assetsDir' option is required.
+      // Ensure correct module resolve after build.
+      assetsDir: '',
     },
     optimizeDeps: {
       // The 'exclude' option is optional.